carafelix/qubic/README.md

 ### to-do
 - add a log of moves, so the game can be replayed, add also a function that display a board with marking spots as black and white with numbers for easily reading sequences
+- hooking up a web interface should be easy.
+Display the floors and make every square clickable with a game.playerInTurn.play() function, the turnHandler should do the rest